Mission San Rafael Arcángel: California’s 20th Mission

-Mission San Rafael Arcángel is the second to last mission you will visit if you are heading north like I did on the El Camino Real.
-It was one of my least favorite missions on the trip though as it seemed like its preservation was more of an afterthought.
+Mission San Rafael Arcángel is the second to last mission you will visit if you are heading north as I did on the El Camino Real.
+It was one of my least favorite missions on the trip though, as it seemed like its preservation was more of an afterthought.
 When I went on a Saturday, the mission was open, but there was no one there to talk to, and the gift shop area was closed.
-I took a few pictures and explored a little; you can read about what I saw below.
+I took a few pictures and explored a little; you can get all of the information below.

 - Cost: Free

 - Time Needed: 15 minutes

 - Location: 1104 5th Ave, San Rafael, CA 94901

 - Read about all 21 of the California Missions here

 - This information is from my visit in 2016

 Mission San Rafael Arcángel is located in the town of the same name, about two blocks up from 3rd Street, the main downtown road.
 There is street parking, so it shouldn’t be hard to find a spot.

 After waking up from the road, you will see a massive church looming in front of you, and the mission is off to the right.